Peripheral Artery Disease

-Interventional radiologists can perform non-surgical procedures such as balloon angioplasty, laser guided drilling, atherectomy, stent placement and thrombolysis to open blocked blood vessel/arteries and restore circulation to the legs.
+Interventional radiologists can perform non-surgical procedures such as balloon angioplasty, laser guided drilling, atherectomy, stent placement and thrombolysis to open blocked arteries and restore circulation to the legs.
 We also supervise non-procedural clinical exercise programs, medical therapy and treatment of peripheral artery disease through our clinic.

 Even some patients with severely low blood flow causing gangrene may have their toes, or limbs saved by interventional radiology (see photos or before and after intervention).
 Not every extremity can be saved, but new advances allow hope in some cases that formerly were hopeless!

-All the physicians in our group, VIR, hold sub-specialty board certification to perform image guided endovascular repair of peripheral blood vessel/arteries.
+All the physicians in our group, VIR, hold sub-specialty board certification to perform image guided endovascular repair of peripheral arteries.
 We have performed these procedures for over 30 years, on thousands of patients who are seeking peripheral artery disease treatment.

 Balloon Angioplasty

-The basic balloon angioplasty procedure, used for peripheral artery disease treatment, can open blocked blood vessel/arteries by expanding the inner diameter with a balloon mounted on a thin tube.
+The basic balloon angioplasty procedure, used for peripheral artery disease treatment, can open blocked arteries by expanding the inner diameter with a balloon mounted on a thin tube.
 The catheter is inserted via a tiny nick in the skin, usually in the groin area (see photo).

 A catheter enters the artery via a tiny skin nick.
 This is not painful.